 This usually responds well to warm heat and massage.
 Just spend a little extra time washing your hair and gently rubbing the tender spot behind your ear.
-It usually releases relaxes and quits being tender if you’re patient.
+This usually relaxes the trigger point and the spot quits being tender if you’re patient.

 If you’re not using warm heat, be extra gentle.
-Aggressive pressure can just aggravate it.
+Aggressive pressure will just aggravate it.

 Stretches and Exercises for Longer-Lasting Relief: